-The origins of FOSS goes back to the 1950s.
-When hardware was purchased, there used to be no additional charges for bundled software and the source code would also be available in order to fix possible bugs in the software.
+The origins of FOSS go back to the 1950s.
+When the hardware was purchased, there used to be no additional charges for bundled software and the source code would also be available in order to fix possible bugs in the software.

-At that time, mostly academicians and researchers in the industry were the collaborators to develop such software.
+At that time, primarily academicians and researchers in the industry were the collaborators to develop such software.